CloudLargeScale-UCLouvain/StreamBed/experiments/README.md

 # eval
 events_num: 12000000000 # maximum total number of injected events
 source_parallelism: 32 # number of sources
-limit_backpressure_source: 250 # limit of backpressure at the source to consider the job failed (randomly happens every 5 runs in average)
+limit_backpressure_source: 250 # limit of backpressure at the source to consider the job failed

 memory_granularity: 8192 # granularity considered
 memory_range: # considered memory (only min/max used)